Apple Podcasts content guidelines

 - 1.10.
 Use of Apple Inc. Copyrighted Terms.
 Podcasts not produced by Apple Inc. or its affiliates must not use Apple trademarks (such as the Apple logo, Apple Inc., or Apple Podcasts) in a way that makes the content appear to be Apple-branded or created by Apple.
 To learn more, see Guidelines for Using Apple Trademarks and Copyrights.

 - 1.11.
-Artificial Intelligence (AI) Transparency.
-Creators using AI to generate a material portion of the podcast’s audio must prominently disclose this in the audio and metadata for each episode and/or show.
+Artificial Intelligence (AI) Generated Content.
+Creators using AI to generate audio or video content — including synthetic voices, AI-generated hosts or on-screen personas, or AI-synthesized replicas of real individuals — must prominently disclose this to audiences in the content and metadata for each episode and show.

 2. Illegal, Harmful, or Objectionable Content